iluxav/ply-web/public/ply-skill.md

 ```

 `--publish` is the only thing that claims a host port.
 The run parent binds
-it and L4-balances across instances — it forked them, so the backend set
+it and balances new connections across instances — rootful Linux hands that
+to the kernel (`(kernel dnat)` on the publishing line, no CPU spent in ply);
+rootless, macOS and `127.0.0.1` are relayed by the parent.
+It forked the
-follows launches, crashes and rolling deploys with no discovery or reload.
+instances, so the backend set follows launches, crashes and rolling deploys
+with no discovery or reload; an instance joins only once its port accepts.

 **Who can reach it is a decision, not a default.** `--publish 5432` binds
 `0.0.0.0`, which on a public host means your database is on the internet: